zimonitrome/vscode-color-blocks/README.md

 ## Motivation

-We as humans are very dependent on our vision to perform task.
-Programming is no different.
-I often find myself getting lost in long files of code.
-I want an extension that helps me navigate regions of similar looking code through
+We rely on our vision to navigate large code files.
+I often find myself getting lost when working with code bases of similar looking lines or ambiguous syntax.
+To navigate code files, we either normally read the syntax semantically, look at the macro shape of larger structures of lines, use comments (sometimes with dividers/other blocks), or use ctrl+f as we frantically scroll through our files.
+This extensions aims to help navigate and annotate code by providing colors to mark regions of files, making them distinguishable visually.

 ## Features & Settings